daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_datasourcetutorial.md

 ## 3. Modeling an application

+1. Start by selecting the tenant where you are going to model, and you will be redirected to the modeling area.

-1. Create a new Data Source, named "ExternalAPI".
+2. Create a new Data Source, named "ExternalAPI".
 Set its Behaviour runtime as Internal, and its Data access runtime as External

     ![Modeler_Create_DataSource](https://raw.githubusercontent.com/numbersbelieve/omnia3/master/docs/tutorialPics/modelingTutorial/Modeler-Create-DataSource.PNG)

-2. Create a new Agent "Employee", and set it as using the external data source "ExternalAPI"
+3. Create a new Agent "Employee", and set it as using the external data source "ExternalAPI"

     ![Modeler_Create_DataSource](https://raw.githubusercontent.com/numbersbelieve/omnia3/master/docs/tutorialPics/modelingTutorial/Modeler-Create-Agent-Employee.PNG)

-3. On Agent Employee, navigate to tab "Data Behaviours", and define a behaviour to be executed on "Create".
+4. On Agent Employee, navigate to tab "Data Behaviours", and define a behaviour to be executed on "Create".
 This behaviour simulates a POST request to the external Application.
 Copy and paste the following code:

   ````
     var client = new System.Net.Http.HttpClient();